top of page

 While you get to know each other, it's best to keep to the Green Zones.

-• Once your cat has initiated contact with your slightly closed fist, and seems to be enjoying it, you can gently fuss them around the ‘green zones’
+• Once your cat has nuzzled your slightly closed fist, and seems to be enjoying it, you can gently fuss them around the ‘green zones’

 • After a few seconds, pause and offer your fist again.
 If they rub round again, they are effectively asking for more.